novintic/FlukeEmu-FluCom/flukeEmuWx/readme.md

 ### Run flukeEmuWx
 * Press the run button in codeblocks
 * In order to run flukeEmuWx standalone, you need to place the 'media' folder in the same folder as the executable
-   * The executable file 'flukeEmuWx' is in the bin/Release or bin/Debug folder, depending on which target was built
+   * The executable file 'FlukeEmuWx' is in the bin/Release or bin/Debug folder, depending on which target was built